whoisjustinngo/tp/docs/DeveloperGuide.md

 #### Design Considerations

 The *observer design pattern* was heavily used here so that any update front-end update would be automatic.
-This is not only for consistency with the other sections like the `ToDo`s, `Person`s, and `Event`s, it also ensured that every update to any status in the client list was updated and displayed immediately on the dashboard.
+This is not only for consistency with the other data types like the `ToDo`s, `Person`s, and `Event`s, it also ensured that every update to any status in the client list was updated and displayed immediately on the dashboard.
 This also reduced the need for classes relying on other classes telling them to update the values before they do so.

 Updating the values was also designed to be re-counting instead of manually checking what has changed and then just making the necessary changes to the few affected